Simdc/GPP/README.md

 ```
 The resulting data is saved in `coarsened_uncertainties/coarsened_uncertainties.nc`.

-Note:  The 1000/12 factor converts the kg/yr to g/mon.
+It is to note that the 1000/12 factor converts the kg/yr to g/mon.
 This factor must be modified based on units of the original dataset.

 ---

 ## **How to Calculate `pad` (Coarsening Factor)**